DataDog/kics/documentation/rules/k8s/psp_with_added_capabilities.md

 ### Description

- PodSecurityPolicy should not include added capabilities.
+ PodSecurityPolicy should not include allowed capabilities.
+The presence of the allowedCapabilities field grants containers additional privileges that increase the attack surface and may enable privilege escalation.
+Remove the allowedCapabilities key or leave it unset to enforce least privilege.

 ## Compliant Code Examples